mantidproject/mantid/docs/source/release/v3.7.0/muon.rst

 - :ref:`AsymmetryCalc <algm-AsymmetryCalc>`: a bug was fixed where the algorithm failed to run on input WorkspaceGroups. `#15404 <https://github.com/mantidproject/mantid/pull/15404>`_
 - :ref:`MaxEnt <algm-MaxEnt>`: MaxEnt now handles positive images `#15494 <https://github.com/mantidproject/mantid/pull/15494>`_
-- :ref:`MaxEnt <algm-MaxEnt>`: Some improvements/fixes were added (output label, X rounding errors and ability to increase the number of points in the image and reconstructed data) `#15606 <https://github.com/mantidproject/mantid/pull/15606>`
+- :ref:`MaxEnt <algm-MaxEnt>`: Some improvements/fixes were added (output label, X rounding errors and ability to increase the number of points in the image and reconstructed data) `#15606 <https://github.com/mantidproject/mantid/pull/15606>`_
 - :ref:`MaxEnt <algm-MaxEnt>`: *AutoShift* property was added.
-As in :ref:`FFT <algm-FFT>` this property allows for automatic phase correction for workspaces not centred at zero `#16031 <https://github.com/mantidproject/mantid/pull/16031>`
+As in :ref:`FFT <algm-FFT>` this property allows for automatic phase correction for workspaces not centred at zero `#16031 <https://github.com/mantidproject/mantid/pull/16031>`_
+- :ref:`LoadMuonNexus <algm-LoadMuonNexus>`: If the NeXus file does not contain a grouping entry, or the grouping entry it contains is invalid, then the grouping will be loaded from the IDF.
+This enables use of such files in the ALC interface. `#16107 <https://github.com/mantidproject/mantid/pull/16107>`_

 Fit Functions
 -------------